stackrev/vue-nuxt-gh-static-landingpage/README.md

 ![Image: GH Pages settings](ghPages.PNG "GH Pages settings")

-Navigate to the url shown in your github pages and see a 400 - WHAT?!
+Navigate to the url shown in your github pages, and you will see a 400 - WHAT?!

 This is a problem all those with nuxt will encouter.

 GH pages operates on a templating engine called **jekyll**.
 Jekyll ignore all dot files, like .git and .nuxt.
-Nuxt pages all your assets in an **.Nuxt**, therefore when GH pages looks at your site, it will ignore this folder and load nothing of the assets therein.
+Nuxt processes and packages all your assets in an **.Nuxt**, therefore when GH pages looks at your site, it will ignore this folder and load nothing of the assets therein.

-To resolve this we create a **.nojekyll** file, to disable this templating engine, and let github pages load the **.nuxt **folder and its assets.
+To resolve this we create a **.nojekyll** file, to disable this templating engine, and let github pages load the **.nuxt** folder and its assets.
 If you create one (or use the touch command) in the assets folder, you can copy it in your *package.json*:

 ```json
 "deploy": "cp assets/.nojekyll ./dist &&push-dir --dir=dist --branch=gh-pages --cleanup --force"
 ```

-We are hoping that after the alpha version we testing of Nuxt 3, this would be out of the box.
+We are hoping that after the alpha version we tested of Nuxt 3, this feature would come out of the box.

 With the gap closed, let's deploy again our webapp, and navigating to the url we should see a healthy landing page: